Basal Ovulation Thermometer

 You also need to follow the directions that come with your ovulation thermometer to get the best results.
 Schedule appointments with your fertility expert or healthcare provider whenever you need help interpreting your chart.

 What are the pros and cons of relying on a basal thermometer?

 On the plus side, basal thermometers are inexpensive and easy to use.
 They provide a no-intervention way to know how your cycles operate so you can create a reasonable sex schedule to increase your chances of conception.
 You can also rely on an ovulation thermometer to detect pregnancy – a rise in basal body temperature, which occurs 18 days after ovulation, could be a sign that you have conceived.
 However, you shouldn’t be tempted to use this technique as a birth control method because it’s not reliable.
 Approximately 24% of women who rely on methods like basal body temperature to prevent pregnancy still get pregnant.

 Basal Ovulation thermometer cons:

-The basal body temperature reading may not always be reliable when it comes to the cons.
+The basal body temperature reading may not always be reliable regarding the cons.
 For instance, if you have a fever, have consumed alcohol, or not getting a good night’s sleep, your temperature will be high, so the reading you get will not be accurate.
-Also, infertility patients and long time TTC can find it hard to take the temperature every other day as it is a potent reminder that you have not yet conceived.
-If this is a problem for you too, you should consider using purchasing our ovulation tests.
-Here you’ll get to pee on the ovulation test and detect an increase in your luteinizing hormone levels, which is known to trigger the release of the egg.
-However, the slightly cost will be higher compared to using a basal thermometer.
+Also, infertility patients and long-time TTC can find it hard to take the temperature every other day as it is a potent reminder that you have not yet conceived.
+If this is a problem for you, too, you should consider using purchasing our ovulation tests.
+Here you’ll get to pee on the ovulation test and detect an increase in your luteinising hormone levels, which is known to trigger the release of the egg.
+However, the slight cost will be higher than a basal thermometer.